 Drinking Rainwater: Safe or Risky?

-Rainwater collection is an incredible method for preserving and conserving resources.
+Rainwater collection is an effective method for conserving and preserving resources.
 Some people use water to water plants, clean, wash, or drink.

-In any case, it is critical that the water filtration system is regularly maintained and appropriately monitored, and the water quality should be suitable for the intended use.
+In any case, it is crucial that the water filtration system is regularly maintained and closely monitored, and the water quality meets the intended use requirements.

 So, the million-dollar question is: Is collecting and drinking rainwater safe?
-According to the Centers for Disease Control and Prevention (CDC), various pollutants, such as microscopic organisms or bacteria, infections, parasites, dust, smoke particles, and different synthetic compounds, can mix with the water.
+According to the Centers for Disease Control and Prevention (CDC), various pollutants, such as microscopic organisms (including bacteria), parasites, dust, smoke particles, and synthetic compounds, can contaminate water.

-On the off chance that you collect rainwater from a rooftop, it could likewise contain traces left by animals and insects, like bird poop, and if the rooftop or drainpipes are old, materials, for example, asbestos, lead, and copper, could likewise wind up in your tank.
+On the off chance that you collect rainwater from a rooftop, it could also contain traces left by animals and insects, such as bird poop, and if the rooftop or drainpipes are old, materials such as asbestos, lead, and copper could also wind up in your tank.

 If rainwater is accidentally stored in an open container, it might also contain insects and decaying organic matter, such as dead leaves.
 Thus, the CDC discourages collecting and drinking rainwater but suggests using it for other purposes, like watering plants.